abigailhaddad/pythontoR/README.md

 The output of `testBothFunctions()` will be `True` if the two dataframes are the same, and `False` otherwise.

+However, as a note: this is 'False' currently even though df.compare will return an empty DataFrame - they look the same - because R is outputting the values as int32 and Python is outputting them as int64.

 Note that the purpose of this code is not the actual functionality of generating the dataframe, but rather the framework for testing whether the R and Python code produce the same results.
 The code allows you to call R code from Python and compare the results, all from within a Python console.